AndreEnes/argentina-opt/README.md

 #### Model parameter visualization

 XGBoost is considered to be a black box model, in that the user has no overview of how each of the model's parameters affects the final result, given the model's high complexity.
+As mentioned previously, [SHAP](https://shap.readthedocs.io/en/latest/index.html) is used to help understand the importance of each feature to the model's output.
+At the time of writing, only a [beeswarm plot](https://shap.readthedocs.io/en/latest/example_notebooks/api_examples/plots/beeswarm.html) is implemented which is designed to display an information-dense summary of how the top features in a dataset impact the model’s output and is quite intuitive.
+However, caution is needed as SHAP helps to show the correlations picked up by predictive ML models, which is not the same as causation, as detailed in [this](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/Be%20careful%20when%20interpreting%20predictive%20models%20in%20search%20of%20causal%C2%A0insights.html) overview in the SHAP documentation

 #### Streamlit struggles